You may have a business idea, but think it’s just a dream that can’t be realized. Not true!

 Amazon

-In the early days, Bezos expected employees to work 60 hours a week to make his vision a reality, but as a result, the company was often short-staffed.
-The company struggled throughout the 90s and into the early 2000s, even though they had gone public in 1997, with fulfillment problems and unhappy customers.
+In the early days, Bezos expected employees to work 60 hours a week to realize his vision, but as a result, the company was often short-staffed.

 Dyson